hopechong/alluxio/docs/en/compute/Presto.md

 Presto's Hive connector uses the config `hive.max-split-size` to control the parallelism of the query.
-For Alluxio 1.6 or earlier, it is recommended to set this size no less than Alluxio's block size to avoid the read contention within the same block.
+For Alluxio 1.6 or earlier, it is recommended to set this size to no less than Alluxio's block size to avoid the read contention within the same block.
 For later Alluxio versions, this is no longer an issue because of Alluxio's async caching abilities.